johandahlberg/polymerase/README.md

 # Polymerase

 I have been following the the rise of [DNA as a storage medium for digital data](https://en.wikipedia.org/wiki/DNA_digital_data_storage) with great interest.
 DNA is interesting as a storage medium since not only is it a very dense way of storing data, but it is also relatively stable and easy to copy.
-These properties make it an intersting candidate for long term storage of data.
+These properties make it a good candidate for long term storage of data.

-This idea behind this repo has been to experiment with DNA storage codecs, and try to separate the different components from each other so that new encoding schemas can easily be constructed by combining different components.
+This idea behind this repo has been to experiment with DNA storage codecs, and try to separate the different components from each other so that new encoding schemas can easily be constructed by combining them.
 In addition to this I have aimed to re-implement codec strategies described in various scientific publications.

 The focus of the code is on readability and clear separation of concerns rather than on performance.